Learning how to manage multiple pressures on land in Lao PDR

 “It will help prevent and reduce shifting cultivation practices and other harmful uses of land and forestland,” said Phoungmala.
 “It will also reduce deforestation, forest degradation and conflicts and contribute to climate change mitigation and adaptation.”

-This story is produced with the financial support of the International Climate Initiative (IKI) of the German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB).
+This story is produced with the financial support of the International Climate Initiative (IKI) of Germany's Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMU).
 Its content is the sole responsibility of RECOFTC and does not necessarily reflect the views of BMU.
 For more information on FLOURISH visit this page.

 RECOFTC’s work is made possible with the support of the Swiss Agency for Development and Cooperation (SDC) and the Swedish International Development Cooperation Agency (Sida).